 Minor Players Find their Niche in Latin American Retail

-The number of small supermarket chains is declining in Latin America, yet the size of the average chain is steadily rising.
-A core of family run businesses is faring well in the face of growing competition and they have put together the ingredients for long-term survival.
-Two small chains in Argentina, Aiello and Atamo Supermercados, stand out as companies determined to remain independent in spite of attractive buyout offers.
-Steve Lewis reports
+Small supermarket chains are declining in number throughout Latin America.
+While the number of chains is on the decline the average size is steadily rising.
+However, a core of family run businesses is faring well in the face of growing competition.
+Two small supermarket chains in Argentina, Aiello and Atamo Supermercados, stand out as companies that are determined to remain independent in spite of attractive buyout offers.

 - US food next wave on display at Winter Fancy Food

 - Why personalisation will take-off in US food

 - Comment: Meal kits in US - don't believe the hype

 - Kraft Heinz cuts jobs in US, Canada

 - Mondelez set for union crosshairs next week